sohpha/wordle/README.md

 4. In your web browser of choice, navigate to 'http://localhost:8000/index.html'
 5. Use your physical keyboard to enter guesses and press the "Enter" key to submit an attempt

-## Testing the Game: Revealing the Word
+## Testing the game: revealing the word
 The word to guess can be found in the game state object outputted in the console.
 This object is visible after the first keypress in a round of the game.

 ## Game States